SuriChen1028/test-doc/docs/sec6/sec6_DecisionProblem.rst

 6 A climate component of a planner’s decision problem
 =====================================================

-This notebook corresponds to section 6 in the paper.

 As we show in the `appendix A <../app/appendices.rst>`__, the planners HJB